rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

     nullable?.uppercase() // Safely use nullable reference
 }
 ```
 *Listing 7.
-You have to handle the case something is null*
+You have to take action if something is null*

 ### 🧰 Swiss-army knife
 The incredibly insightful book [Programming Kotlin](https://www.goodreads.com/book/show/42643431-programming-kotlin?from_search=true&from_srp=true&qid=m7qM2myL1j&rank=2) features a swiss-army knife as its cover.
 These pocketknives offer a multitude of tools in a very compact form-factor which caused the word to become [synonymous](https://en.wikipedia.org/wiki/Swiss_Army_knife) for something extreme flexible and able to solve pretty much any problem at hand.